appinteractive/Social-Feed-Algorithms/README.md

 **self-censoring**

+Users tend to self-censor.
+This usually happens during the onboarding process of social networks these days.
+The user is presented with several topics/interests to pick from, they should follow some people and once they have a few they can get started.

+This is good and bad at the same time and it's also a common chicken-egg problem since you don't want to guess what the User may likes and with a bit of input you can feed some algo to get content suggested by Graph or alike.

+But now our User is stuck in an artificial bubble he does not even notice.

+*How to get out?* Stairs!
+Wait what?
+Yes you heard right, built some stairs or a lift!
+Okay enough jokes.
+Have you ever thought what facebook would look like without notifications (or let's call them distractions for that part)?

+So to burst the bubble we want to add something like this:

+> TODO: add image

+**needle in a haystack**

 have related links and content at hand not somewhere on page 3854.
 "Follow the white rabbit principle".

-**needle in a haystack**
+However the Network should not automagically link content and only do what it's job is, link the content by Topic.
+All other connections should be added by users.

+So as an example:
+User A posted some content and User B wants to complement it with a link to another Post or even some external information (wiki, youtube video or something).

+In the old we embedded the content and done.
+However these embeds get lost in a wall of paginated comments and maybe lost forever.
+Instead we decouple comments, discussion and information.

+**COMMENT**

+**DISCUSSION**

+**INFORMATION**

-> **idea:** remember these old a-z navigations? let's mix that up with a date or date range
+> **idea:** remember these old a-z navigations? let's mix that up with a date or date range because a letter is easier to remember than a clickbait title might be.

 **lose couples can still be friends**